katilyn-wiggins/lab-01-quiz-page/README.md

     - secret div
 2) Add event listeners
     - button
-3) Respond to user input -- in most apps, the real work happens in the cool zone
+3) Respond to user input
-    - launch an alert
+    - alert
-    - launch a confirmation
+    - confirmation
-        - if the user says no, nothing else happens ('return' nothing to break out of the event listener/cool zone) if the user says yes, launch the series of prompts
+        - if the user says no, nothing else happens
     - launch a first name prompt
         - store that output to display later
     - launch a last name prompt